Upper School

 • Post-AP Advanced French Literature

-This course provides an opportunity for students to use and develop their knowledge of France and its culture, as well as their French language skills, through an encounter with a carefully selected group of literary texts, supplemented from time to time by video material and film.
+This course provides an opportunity for students to use and develop their knowledge of France and the Francophone world through an encounter with a carefully selected set of not only literary texts, but also videos, articles, blogs, podcasts and film.
 If you like to read, and to think and talk about what you read, then this is the course for you.
-As the course evolves students will acquire the critical vocabulary needed to discuss and to write about what they read and see.
+As the course evolves, students will acquire the critical vocabulary needed to discuss and to write about what they read and see.

 Spanish Courses